The Road to Newarre

 This is startling improvement for the original Rob in his score on the Rhinta scale and since he only really falls down on not being an 'old thing' let's focus on that part.

-He may not be old enough to qualify himself, but he has somehow learnt to speak what I like to think of as Eld Faen, the language of some very old and bad things which most certainly would qualify him, and more importantly, he has stopped understanding how to speak his own modern day Aturan at the same time.
-This clearly means that poor old Rob has been changed significantly somewhere along the way and his body has clearly been the victim of a recent act of possession by something that is very old, very bad, and it is now controlling Rob's living flesh with a lot more precision than it could a scrael.
-For all intents and purposes, he is no longer Rob, just a little Rob shaped glove puppet wiggling on something elses evil fingers.
+He may not be old enough to qualify himself, but he has somehow learnt to speak what I like to think of as 'Eld Faen', the language of some very old and bad things which most certainly would qualify him, and more importantly, he has stopped understanding how to speak his own modern day Aturan at the same time.
+This clearly means that poor old Rob has been changed significantly somewhere along the way and his body has clearly been the victim of a recent act of possession by something that is very old, very bad, and it is now controlling Rob's living flesh with a lot more precision than it could with a lowly scrael.
+For all intents and purposes, he is no longer Rob, just a little Rob shaped glove puppet wiggling on something elses fingers.
 Rob now acts with the ancient desire of whatever being now controls him.
 Just as this power is speaking it's faen tongue inside his head so does his mouth now speak with it's voice.
-Since noboby could possibly learn an entire ancient language in a single day, or even five, we can happily concur that his words and thoughts were not in any way of his own shaping but were simply those of his new Lord and Master.
+Since noboby could possibly learn an entire ancient language in a single day we can happily concur that his words and thoughts were not in any way of his own shaping but were simply those of his new Lord and Master.

 Master Yew

-Lets simplify things again and give a working name to this eld faen robber demon thing and name him Master Yew.
-Mr Yew is a very powerful force in the universe who is treating little Rob as a tool in his hand.
+Lets simplify things again and give a working name to this eld faen robber controlling demon thing and name him Master Yew.
+Mr Yew is a very powerful force in the yewniverse who is treating little Rob as a tool in his hand.
 He has been splashing about inside him like a boy in a muddy puddle and it is Mr Yew that is now making him move, and act, and speak.
 If Mr Yew so desired he might string a fiddle with Rob's guts and make make him play it whilst he danced and so is also quite capable making him pluck out his own eye or Bite.
 Out.
 His.
 Tongue... if they weren't deemed nesessary to his current task of looking and questioning.
 Yew is using Rob's body as a vehicle to walk the world freely 'looking...' for something.
-Mr Yew has placed a compulsion upon Rob, who is of course powerless to refuse, and his task we might very well assume is to locate whoever killed the scrael scouts a few nights before and the best path to tracking them down was apparently to track and trace the previous owner of the new shirt that he is now wearing.
+Mr Yew has placed a compulsion upon Rob, who is of course powerless to refuse, and his task we might very well assume is to locate whoever killed the scrael scouts a few nights before and the best path to tracking them down was, apparently, to track and trace the previous owner of the new shirt that he is now wearing.
 Some kind of sympathy at work here would seem likely.
 Apparently this newly minted agent will provide Mr Yew with the opportunity to witness and to question the results of this search first hand.
 We can therefore ascertain that Mr Yew currently has an open link to all of Rob's senses which is how Rob can follow his orders, relay his findings back and receive his next instructions.
 Mr Yew is then to be considered riding inside Rob body and mind just like we hear that some demons did to folk in olden times.
 The various sorts of demonic links available to demonkind have been described to us by Trapis and Rob's possession would then fall into one of two kinds.
-Partial posession (A), or full posession (B).
-There is also a Type C... the Encanis level version of 'walking the world freely and doing terrible things', but I'm pretty sure that powerful as Mr Yew is he was operating at a much lower power level than that on the scales of such things.
+Partial posession (1), or full posession (2).
+There is also a Type (3)... the Encanis level version of 'walking the world freely and doing terrible things', but I'm pretty sure that powerful as Mr Yew is he was operating at a much lower power level than that on the scales of such things.

 'It might not even have been a dancer, perhaps it was just something similar.